 Prior art

 SciPy’s ndimage.zoom also does this and has been doing it for decades.
-The main differences: volresample is faster for the modes it supports (SciPy zoom with trilinear is slower), has explicit batched multi-channel support, and matches PyTorch’s coordinate conventions rather than SciPy’s, which matters when mixing them in a training pipeline.
+The main differences: volresample is faster for the modes it supports, has explicit batched multi-channel support, matches PyTorch’s coordinate conventions for linear/grid sampling, and now has a cubic mode with an explicit SciPy correspondence instead of leaving users to guess how the coordinates line up.

 SimpleITK’s ResampleImageFilter is the standard for actual clinical resampling and handles all the metadata correctly (spacing, direction cosines, etc.). volresample makes no attempt to handle image metadata — it’s a tensor operation, not a specific medical image processing library.